acbilson/chaos-tasks/README.md

-# chaos-template
-A starter template for for projects in the chaos family.
+A starter template for projects in the chaos family.

 While I appreciate build and deployment (Ansible) tools, I've found that most personal projects need minimum operational configuration but maximum flexibility.
 Even though I often use containers to simplify my build and deployment process, there's always something that needs a little tweaking.
 Using the most basic tools available, I can get builds to run on any machine, any architecture.
 Plus it helps me learn :)